elektito/hodhod/README.md

  - `hostname`: The hostname to match.

 Query parameters are normally ignored when matching.
-If you want to change this behavior, you can set the optional `query_params` field to one of these values:
+If you want to change this behavior, you can set the global `match_options.query_params` field to one of these values:

  - `remove`: The default behavior.
 The query part of the URL is removed before pattern matching.
  - `include`: The query part of the URL is included when pattern matching.

 When matching urls against patterns, a trailing slash is by default added if not present, so that `/page/` and `/page` can be treated the same.
-If you don't want this behavior, you can use the optional `trailing_slash` field.
+If you don't want this behavior, you can use the global `match_options.trailing_slash` field.
 The following values are allowed for this field:

  - `ensure`: The default behavior.
 The trailing slash is added to all request URLs that don't have one, before pattern matching.
  - `remove`: The trailing slash, if present, is always removed from the request URL before pattern matching.
  - `ifpresent`: Gemplex will not add or remove trailing slashes.
-The trailing slash will be part of the URL when matching for patterns.
+The trailing slash, if present, will be part of the URL when matching for patterns.

 ## Backends